UCSB-CCS-CS/F13-CS1L/ProjectOverviews/masoug.md

 Networking will be tricky.
 Irrlicht is a C/C++ library yet I really want to use python's twisted API.
 So this week will be to check the feasability of networking.
 I'm thinking of running a Twisted server that tells each client when to start/stop the game and the ip addresses of all the other players.
+* Now that I've come to think of it, netowrking will be EXTREMELY tricky.
+Depending on how this week goes, if it looks as if making the game networked is not going to happen, then the multiplayerness will come from splitscreen/multiwindow/monitors.
+The number of players will be reduce to 6 total per match (3-on-3).

 _NOTE_: If for a given week that most but not all requirements are met, then those unmet requirement(s) may be moved to the next week.